 Depending on what deodorant you were using before this and your diet (the better you eat, the less stinky you are – at least that’s the case for me!), there may be a detox period when you begin using this recipe.
 Give it some time to work!

 Wondering How It’s Working for Me?

 Other natural deodorants really aggravate my underarm skin because they typically have a lot of baking soda in them (which my skin doesn’t like).
-Because this recipe only uses arrowroot powder (or a little bit of baking soda), I’m not having any of the redness, burning sensation, or itchiness.
+Because this recipe only uses arrowroot powder and a little bit of baking soda, I’m not having any of the redness, burning sensation, or itchiness.

 Also, I’ve struggled with dark skin under my arms for some time now (ever since I used a certain name-brand “natural” deodorant that caused my armpits to turn a dark color and peel – seriously!).
 Using this probiotic deodorant has helped to reverse that issue too.

 My armpits have never been happier and I stay stinky-free all day long.
-My husband comments that I smell like “orange chocolate” (from the essential oils I used and the cocoa butter).
+My husband comments always comments that I smell so good when I use this deodorant.
 I love it!